Hologos/shell-tea-timer/README.md

 ### Configuration files

+_This project comes with generic configuration files, courtesy of [Mei Leaf](https://meileaf.com)._

 You can make your own set of tea & pot configuration files.

-This project comes with generic configuration files, courtesy of [Mei Leaf](https://meileaf.com).
+The configuration folder has to have `pots` and `teas` subdirectory.
+Files have to have `.conf` file extension and required format (see bellow).

 **Tea example:**